Biohacking Sleep for Cognitive Function

 Progressive relaxation involves tensing then relaxing each muscle group in the body sequentially.

-This technique is known for its efficacy in reducing tension and promoting an overall sense of – perfect for prepping you for a rejuvenating sleep.
+This technique is known for its efficacy in reducing tension and promoting an overall sense of calmness – perfect for prepping you for a rejuvenating sleep.

 Incorporating these techniques into your daily routine might seem daunting at first, but rest assured it’ll be worth it.
 Here’s how: